mmikhasenko/GKPY-2011/README.md

 Elasticity is computed using `s_wave_elasticity` function.

 The interval below 1.4GeV is constrained by forward Roy-Steiner equations, the higher range is effective parametrization that fits the data.

+## Contributing

+Contributions are welcome to extend `PiPiMadrid.jl`'s functionality, including additional wave channels or improvements.

+1. **Issues**: If you find bugs, missing features, or have suggestions, please open an issue.
+2. **Pull Requests**: For feature additions or fixes, fork the repository, implement your changes in a branch, and submit a pull request.
+Please document any new functions or parameters.

 ## How to Cite